larryhastings/correlate/README.md

     # when computing the score for a matching exact key
     final_score = precomputed_a * precomputed_b

+That's a *lot* simpler!
+And these optimizations made **correlate** a *lot* faster.

 ### Fuzzy Keys

 Let me tell you a wonderful bed-time story.
 Once upon a time, **correlate** was small and beautiful.
 But that version only supported exact keys.
-By the time fuzzy keys were completely implemented and feature-complete and working great, **correlate** was much more complex and... "practical".
+By the time fuzzy keys were completely implemented, and feature-complete, and working great, **correlate** was much more complex and... "practical".
 It's because fuzzy keys introduce a lot of complex behavior, resulting in tricky scenarios that just don't arise with exact keys.